 Walt Disney’s Mission Statement & Vision Statement (An Analysis)

-Walt Disney Company corporate mission statement, corporate vision statement, entertainment, amusement park business case study analysis
+Walt Disney Company corporate mission statement, corporate vision statement, amusement park business purpose analysis case study

 A Disneyland Castle during the company’s 50th anniversary.
 The Walt Disney Company’s corporate mission statement and corporate vision statement highlight leadership in the entertainment, amusement parks, and mass media industries.
 (Photo: Public Domain)

 With its corporate mission and vision statements, Disney pushes for high performance and leadership in its industries.
-In direct-to-consumer media streaming, for example, adopting the corporate vision and mission statements requires strategies that make business operations competitive against other streaming service companies.
-As The Walt Disney Company develops new products, its competitive landscape becomes increasingly complex and creates new challenges to fulfilling the corporate mission and vision statements.
-For instance, after establishing its streaming service, the company now directly competes with other firms that offer on-demand digital content streaming, such as Netflix, Amazon, HBO, and Apple, in addition to competitors like Sony and Universal Studios (Comcast).
-The strategic factors related to Disney’s business diversification necessitate that the existing corporate vision and mission statements align with challenges in diversification.
-These statements are evaluated herein in terms of conventions on writing ideal corporate mission statements and corporate vision statements, with consideration for Disney’s business complexity and expected future developments.
+In direct-to-consumer media streaming, for example, adopting the corporate vision and mission statements requires strategies that make business operations highly competitive against other streaming service companies.
+As Walt Disney develops new products, its competitive landscape becomes increasingly complex and creates new challenges to fulfilling the corporate mission and vision statements.
+Disney competes with Comcast (parent company of Universal Studios) and Sony in the entertainment market, and with Netflix, Amazon Prime Video, Google’s YouTube, and Apple TV Plus in the video streaming market.
+The strategic factors related to Disney’s business diversification necessitate that the corporate vision and mission statements align to support diversification.

-The Walt Disney Company’s corporate mission is “to entertain, inform and inspire people around the globe through the power of unparalleled storytelling, reflecting the iconic brands, creative minds and innovative technologies that make ours the world’s premier entertainment company.”
+Walt Disney’s mission is “to entertain, inform and inspire people around the globe through the power of unparalleled storytelling, reflecting the iconic brands, creative minds and innovative technologies that make ours the world’s premier entertainment company.”
 This mission statement describes the main aspects of Disney’s business, as follows:

 1. Entertainment, information, inspiration